ranedigamber/UFO/README.md

     * One drawback of the filter setup is that two filter arguments cannot be simultaneously applied.
 For example; a user may want to filter based on shape and state.
 The current script does not have a provision for it.

   * Two recommendations for futher development
     * First, some of the filter boxes should be dropdowns.
-Especially for the shapes cause the text to this box is not very intuitive.
+Especially for the shapes cause the text to this box is not very intuitive (there is one record that lists the shape as "changing", that's not a shape).
 Also, considering that there are only so many number of shapes reported this should not be a difficut application to create.
     * Second, the text in the filter boxes should not be case sensitive.
 Right now it is and may throw some users off